Clinical trials - Standard format (PDF)

 Clinical trials are run because there is belief that the new way may be better than the standard way, and trials are vital to establish whether this is so.
 There is no guarantee of this, however - clinical trials are experimental by nature and there is a chance that the new way will be no better, or not as good even, as the standard way.
 Unexpected side-effects are also a possibility, or you may be put into the 'control group', which receives a placebo (dummy drug) or the standard existing treatment, rather than the new treatment.

 If you are interested in taking part in a clinical trial, speak to your health team about trials that may be suitable for you.
-You can also use the clinical trials database (Your Treatment Choices) below to search for clinical trials for your specific tumour type taking place around the world.
-Simply enter your tumour type, location and country in the boxes below and click Search.

 Please remember that clinical trials have strict eligibility criteria, which you must meet in order to join the trial.